everitosan/svelte-blueprint/README.md

     ```html
     <!--D Description of the component -->
     ```
+- To add a description of a prop just add a single line comment next to it's definition.
+    ```js
+    export let name // Name string
+    ```

-- To set examples add:
+- To set usage example add:
+    *If you need to add quote marks use **single ones ' '***
     ```html
     <!--E
         <Component  />